 The course begins at the macro level with a discussion of how the philanthropy industry is and has evolved to its current makeup before looking at the social impact investing ecosystem more specifically.
 Key terms are defined and students evaluate their own organizations for risk in the eyes of an investor.
 This discussion of risk and return translates into a lesson about the various types of funding that are available.
-Students will begin to understand where their organization is situated in the greater ecosystem, but more importantly students will be able to distinguish between which type and source of funding is appropriate for a given situation, and which others are not.
+Participants will better understand where their organization is situated in the greater ecosystem.
+Students will also be able to distinguish between which type and source of funding is appropriate for a given situation, and which others are not.